Working with Snakemake

 """

-wget -O - {params.url} | seqtk sample - 25000 | gzip -c > {output[0]}
+wget -q -O - {params.url} | seqtk sample - 25000 | gzip -c > {output[0]}

 """

-You may recognize this from the basics of this tutorial where we used input functions to generate strings and lists of strings for the input: section of a rule.
+You may recognize this from The basics of this tutorial where we used input functions to generate strings and lists of strings for the input: section of a rule.
 Using a function to return values based on the wildcards also works for params:.
 Here sample_id is a wildcard which in this specific workflow can be either SRR935090, SRR935091, or SRR935092.
 The wildcards object is passed to the function get_sample_url and depending on what output the rule is supposed to generate, wildcards.sample_id will take the value of either of the three sample ids.
 The samples variable defined in the function is a Python dictionary that has the URLs for each sample_id hard-coded.
 This dictionary is used to convert the value of the sample_id wildcard to a URL, which is returned by the function.
 Finally, in the shell: directive we access the url parameter with {params.url}.
 (We could have written three separate rules to download the samples, but it’s easy to see how that can become impractical.)

 Let’s add another parameter to the get_SRA_by_accession rule.
 As you can see in the shell command the FASTQ file downloaded by wget gets piped directly (the -O - part means send contents to STDOUT) to the seqtk sample command which reads from STDIN and outputs 25000 randomly sampled reads (out of the 100,000 contained in the example FASTQ file).
 Change in the rule to use the parameter max_reads instead and set the value to 20000.
 If you need help, click to show the solution below.